DC23/trellabit.net/README.md

 Therefore, make sure that `Run on external console` is checked in the `Run-->General` options for `trellabit.net`.

 # High-level Architecture

-Assemblies:
+I am using a somewhat traditional tiered architecture, with a data access layer, business logic layer, and UI layer.

+## Data Access Layer
+* trellabit.model: The abstract interfaces and data model classes that define the data objects and the services that manage them.
+* trellabit.trello: The Trello-specific data service implementation.
+* trellabit.habitica: The Habitica-specific data service implementation.

+The key roles of the service implementations are:
+* map the data model to the specific third-party service
+* translate the service interface methods to the specific service API

+## Logic Layer
-* trellabit.operations: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
+* trellabit.logic: The core routines that implement the available operations such as syncing cards from Trello to Habitica.
-    * Operates on the trellabit.model interfaces
+    * Operates on the trellabit.model interfaces to keep it insulated from backend details such as the 3rd party APIs.

-* trellabit.model: The abstract interfaces and model classes shared by all task/card services.
-* trellabit.trello: The Trello-specific implementation of the task service interfaces.
-* trellabit.habitica: The Habitica-specific implementation of the trellabit.model interfaces.
-* trellabit.core: Core/common utility classes shared by many other modules.
+## User Interface Layer
 * trellabit.cli: The command-line interface wrapper.
 Provides a CLI UI to trellabit.operations.
     * Configures logging
     * Provides scope for me to reuse the habitica assembly in other applications (such as my pomodoro app).
     * Provides scope to create a GUI interface if desired.

+## Utility Assembly
+* trellabit.core: Core/common utility classes shared by many other modules.
+This is not really a layer.
+It is a separate module that sits off to the side and provides a grab-bag of shared functionality.
+Not sure what yet but I always end up with stuff that needs a home.

 Of course, this may all change as I move forward, but I am hoping I can implement the operations in a generic way against a set of abstract interfaces, with the service details hidden away.
 Among other reasons, I hope this will make the logic cleaner, simplify adding 2-way sync later, and may also simplify adding new services at a later date.
 Of course, my initial interface